 Where you can go on holiday | Check FCDO updates before you travelFind out more

-Updated May 21, 2021
+Updated August 19, 2021

 (Published December 11, 2020)

-Currently, anyone arriving in Scotland and England from a green list destination will need to do a pre-departure test.
-This can be a PCR, LAMP or antigen (often referred to as a lateral flow) test.
-Travellers will then need to do a second test on or before their second day back in the UK.
+Currently, anyone arriving in the UK will need to do a pre-departure test.
+This can be a PCR, LAMP or antigen (often referred to as a lateral flow) test and it must be taken within three days of your arrival in the UK.

 It’s very important to check the rules relating to the pre-travel test you’ll need to do.
 While most destinations will accept tests that are done at home then couriered to a laboratory, a small number of destinations state that the test needs to be done in a clinic.